-Offices: Bloomfield, Enfield, Rocky Hill
+Offices: Bloomfield, Enfield, Rocky Hill, Springfield MA

 In 2017, Dr. Allen Berkowitz joined the Greater Hartford Orthopedic Group, now Advanced Orthopedics New England, bringing more than 25 years of experience treating the upper extremity focusing on the hand, wrist, forearm and elbow; including difficult fractures of the hand and wrist, Carpal Tunnel surgery, complex soft tissue injuries, reconstruction of the injured hand and wrist and vascular disorders.